scode/pwbox/README.md

 documentation, the only reason this code is public is to allow people to review the crypto stuff.

+Reviewers: See PWBox.java; it has a description of the format and the tiny implementation.

 ## What is it?

 An easy-to-use high-level abstraction (for the JVM) to accomplish a